continuouspipe/continuouspipe/documentation/content/configuration/endpoints.md

 Additionally, port 80 is exposed, so traffic will just use HTTP.

 {{< note title="Note" >}}
-You will need to set up a DNS rule associating the Ingress IP address with your domain name for this example to work.
+You will need to set up a wildcard DNS rule associating the Ingress IP address with your domain name for this example to work.

+e.g. `123.123.123.123 *example-with-no-ssl.yourdomain.com`
 {{< /note >}}

 ### Nginx Ingress With Own SSL